Skip to main content

 Types of Provincially Funded Prenatal Screening:

 1. Maternal Serum Testing (MST) – This testing is funded by provincial health insurance (ex: MSI).
 It consists of two blood tests.
 The first is completed in the first trimester (9-13+6 weeks gestational age) and the second is completed in the second trimester (15-20+6 weeks gestational age).
-The second trimester blood test needs to be completed in order to have a finalized report, which will provide a risk assessment for trisomy 21, trisomy 18, and spina bifida.
+The second trimester blood test needs to be completed in order to have a finalized report, which will provide a risk assessment for trisomy 21 and spina bifida.

 • If the first trimester bloodwork is not done, the second trimester bloodwork can still be completed.